-A: We have a large scale soda kiln (which is the featured attraction to the summer residency) but we also can fire raku, saggar, obvara, or barrel upon request.
-We schedule in a raku day while the soda kiln cools off.
+A: We have a large scale soda kiln, the featured attraction to the summer residency.
+We also can fire raku, saggar, obvara, or barrel on request.
+We schedule a raku day while the soda kiln cools off.

-Q: What is we have dietary concerns for our meals?
+Q: What if we have dietary concerns for our meals?

 A: No problem.
-Simply let us know what your dietary needs are and we will adjust our menu to accommodate that need while.
-It is quite common for us to have students with various food allergies, practices, or preferences.
+Simply let us know what your dietary needs are and we will adjust our menu to accommodate your needs.

 Q: How much experience should I have as a clay artist to participate in the summer program?

-A: We take all levels and then adjust instruction according to each individual student participating.
+A: We take all levels and then adjust instruction according to each individual student.
 It is very often the case that we have a few veteran potters alongside brand new beginners.
-The goal is to stretch your technical and aesthetic abilities while providing you with a solid collection of work at the course's conclusion.
+The goal is to stretch your technical and aesthetic abilities while providing you with a solid collection of work at the course conclusion.

-A: We have enough room to accommodate 6 full-time residents, so we do not have additional space for visitors, though family and friends have visited before.
-We certainly welcome a pop in visit, but we assume you will be there to work and focus on your time as an artist.
-Please inform the staff ahead of time of any stopovers that might occur during the residency.
+A: We have enough room to accommodate 6 full-time residents, so we do not have additional space for visitors.
+We certainly welcome a pop-in visit, but we assume you will be there to work and focus on your time as an artist.
+Please inform the staff ahead of time of any visitors who might come by during the residency.

 Q: What does a day in the residency look like?

-A: Rise and shine is your choice, but the first demonstration will be at 10 am in the morning, followed by another around 2.
+A: Rise and shine time is your choice, but the first demonstration will be at 10 am, followed by another around 2.
 Lunch is served around noon and dinner around 6.
-Some students choose to work earlier and knock off after dinner while others will throw well into the night.
-We make for 7 days, followed by 2 days of glazing, one day of loading, a day of firing, and then a raku day while the kiln cools.
+Some students choose to work earlier and knock off after dinner, while others will throw well into the night.
+We make for 7 days, followed by 2 days of glazing, one day of loading, a day of of firing, and a raku day while the kiln cools.

 Q: How do I get there?

-A: Most people from far off fly into Elko Municipal Airport and we then meet you for pickup and drive you out.
-But if you are coming to Elko, beware of trusting your GPS or car navigation system...stick to paved roads...some roads are dicey and not for the average automobile...especially if you are coming from north of Tuscarora.
-Contact us for the best routes to get out here if you are traveling by car.
+A: Most people from far off fly into Elko Municipal Airport and we then meet you for pick up and drive you out to Tuscarora.
+But if you are driving to Elko, beware of trusting your GPS...stick to paved roads.
+Some roads are dicey and not for the average automobile.
+Contact us for the best routes to get here if you are traveling by car.